Rulia (github): une vie polyamoureuse entre R et Julia

 an evidence:

-an UNIQUE language combining expressiviness ofR
+juliaan UNIQUE language combining expressiviness ofRand performance ofC++

 -